The SUSTAINIACâ "Stealth PRO Ô " electromagnetic-type sustainer

 • Some other arrangement.
 We need a detailed explanation, or we can't provide a useful drawing.

-We have more info pickup selectors, and how they are hooked up with the Sustainiac, in our ABOUT GUITAR CONTROLS, a PDF document.
+We have more info about pickup selectors, and how they are hooked up with the Sustainiac, in our ABOUT GUITAR CONTROLS, a PDF document.

 ORGANIZE YOUR ORDER BEFORE GOING TO THE ORDER FORM: